import pandas as pd

 def simulate_multiple_seasons_fp(randomness, num_simulations):

-= pd.DataFrame(0, index=teams, columns=['Wins', 'Losses'])
+cumulative_results = pd.DataFrame(0, index=teams, columns=['Wins', 'Losses'])

-cumulative_results = []
+all_simulation_results = []

 for _ in range(num_simulations):

-= simulate_season_fp(randomness)
+season_results = simulate_season_fp(randomness)

-season_results += season_results
+cumulative_results += season_results

 # Calculate average results

-= cumulative_results / num_simulations
+average_results = cumulative_results / num_simulations

-average_results return average_results, pd.concat(all_simulation_results, axis=1)
+return average_results, pd.concat(all_simulation_results, axis=1)

 # Perform the simulations